 Ensuring compliance with the acquis requires significant investment, but also brings significant benefits for public health and reduces costly damage to forests, buildings, landscapes and fisheries.
 A strong and well-equipped administration at national, regional and local level is imperative for the application and enforcement of the environment acquis.

 EVALUATION (according to the Commission’s words)

-In the environment area, Turkey has made good progress on waste management, whereas only limited progress can be reported on horizontal legislation, air quality and industrial pollution control and risk management.
+area, Turkey has made good progress on waste management, whereas only limited progress can be reported on horizontal legislation, air quality and industrial pollution control and risk management.
 Turkey made very limited progress on water quality, chemicals and on administrative capacity.
 No progress can be reported on nature protection.

 Regarding climate change, Turkey made limited progress on awareness-raising on EU climate requirements, but a more robust and ambitious climate policy, both domestically and internationally, has yet to be established.
 There is a need to enhance administrative capacity.

 Commission Report [COM(2010) 660 final – SEC(2010) 1327 - Not published in the Official Journal].

 The 2010 Report stressed that progress has been made on alignment, although preparations in the field of the environment were still at an initial stage.
 The progress related in particular to waste management, air and water quality, industrial pollution and chemicals.
 Efforts were still needed in the fields of climate and nature protection.